exoplatform/exo-documentation/docs/Administration.rst

     -  :ref:`Administrating spaces <UserGuide.AdministratingSpaces>`
        Instructions on how to manage spaces, their permissions and templates in eXo Platform.

+    -  :ref:`Managing Application Center <AdminAppCenter>`
+       Instructions on how to manage Application Center

     -  :ref:`Managing sites <ManagingSites>`
        In-depth instructions on how to create, edit and delete sites.